rrooggiieerr/homeassistant-benqprojector/README.md

 ### Hire me

-If you would like to have a Home Assistant integration developed for your product or are in need for a freelance Python developer for your project please contact me, you can find my email address on [my GitHub profile](https://github.com/rrooggiieerr).
+If you would like to have a Home Assistant integration developed for your product or are in need of a freelance Python developer for your project please contact me, you can find my email address on [my GitHub profile](https://github.com/rrooggiieerr).

 [python-shield]: https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54